 The amendments require that an entity discloses its material accounting policies, instead of its significant accounting policies.
 Further amendments explain how an entity can identify a material accounting policy.
 Examples of when an accounting policy is likely to be material are added.
-To support the amendment, IASB has also developed guidance and examples to explain and demonstrate the application of the 'four-step materiality process' described in CIFRS Practice Statement 2.

-NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 30 JUNE 2023 AND FOR THE THREE-MONTH AND SIX-MONTH PERIODS THEN ENDED
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 30 SEPTEMBER 2023 AND FOR THE THREE-MONTH AND NINE-MONTH PERIODS THEN ENDED